stopdemir/stopdemir/README.md

 - 👋 Hi, I’m @stopdemir
-- 👀 I’m interested in machine learning, optimization, and artificial related topics and their applications.
+- 👀 I’m interested in machine learning, optimization, and artificial intelligience related topics and their applications.
 - 🌱 I’m currently learning javascript and react native
 - 📫 How to reach me stopdemir@alumni.sabanciuniv.edu or https://www.linkedin.com/in/stopdemir/